braxtonb/NBA5/README.md

 ### Getting Started Using The Site

-Click the `Create Account` link to get create a new username and password combination
+Click the `Create Account` link to create a new username and password combination

 Click the `Players` link to select and learn more about your favorite All-Stars